Wicklets/wick-editor-2018/README.md

 Try the editor [here](http://zrispo.co/wick/editor.htm)!

-Try a simple game make with the editor [here](http://zrispo.co/wick/examples/game.html)!
+Try a simple game made with the editor [here](http://zrispo.co/wick/examples/game.html)!

 ### How to run the editor locally
 * Clone or download and unzip this repo